COVID-19 pandemic creates greater need for food in Philadelphia

 "We ran out pretty quickly," said Stephanie Brownie, director of communications for Gauthier.
 "With the pandemic, this just goes to show how intense the need is here in our community in West Philadelphia."

-That need so great this holiday season the region's largest hunger-relief organization, Philabundance, tells Action News in a typical year they distribute 28 million pounds of food.
-In the last six months of this pandemic, they've given out 30 million.
+The region's largest hunger-relief organization, Philabundance, tells Action News in a typical year they distribute 28 million pounds of food.
+In the last six months of this pandemic, they've given out 30 million pounds.

 150 turkeys given out in less than an hour in West Philadelphia .
 Hundreds line up, dozens leave empty handed, including Christina Potter; illustrating the dire need this holiday season caused by the pandemic. @6abc https://t.co/JkATC24N2c pic.twitter.com/lj4EGT2er0— Christie Ileto (@Christie_Ileto) November 20, 2020